placelplacel/ossu-cs-notes/00-mit-6001x/5-plotting-with-pylab.md

 # "k" means black and "--" means a dashed line.
 pylab.plot(x_values, y_values, "k--")

-# There are many other options, such as "r" for "o" for circles, "^" for triangles, etc. Refer to the documentation if you wanna know more about the choices that you have.
+# There are many other options, such as "r" for red, "o" for circles, "^" for triangles, etc. Refer to the documentation if you wanna know more about the choices that you have.
 ```

 - You can also specify the line width in a similar manner to `label` using the `line_width` parameter (assumed to be a float).